Posts

 Grace and Peace

-Black Lives Matter and Peace and Justice Demonstrations continue on 54th Ave south last Sunday night, August 2nd.
-This is an important way to help us remember to continue to work to create an anti-racism society.
+The Black Lives Matter and Peace and Justice Demonstration continued on 54th Ave South last Sunday night, August 9th.
+There were 22 participants.
+Joining the group were 5 young people from the Quaker Meeting.
+This is an important way to inspire hope in the community and to work to create an anti-racist society.

 All are welcome Sunday evenings from 7:30-8:00 p.m. at the church.
 Know justice, know peace!